-1. Blue and white
+1. Blue and brown

-2. Blue and green
+2. Blue and white

-3. Blue and grey
+3. Blue and green

 As just a general rule, pair warmer, more muted blues with warmer greys for almost a tonal look.
 And for bolder or more primary blues opt for cooler, light greys to add contrast.